Gurudayal19/ev101-scripts/L3 Mathematical modelling of an electric vehicle /Calculating Energy Consumption {Software simulation in Scilab and Xcos} - Part 1.md

 ## 3. Acquiring the WLTC Test cycle Data

-Click on the link below to Download the data, Make sure you store it in  the *Electric vehicles* folder created in the previous step.
+Click on the link below to download the data, Make sure you store it in  the *Electric vehicles* folder created in the previous step.

 [Download WLTP-DHC-12-07e.xls](https://demo.pflms.com/markdown_attachments/1780/BBDYix0qAUzkv4FVzSxZ-w)